 Creators of original, youth-oriented television and film programming

-The Academies' Television Production and Digital Moviemaking pathway functions as a hands-on classroom and fully operational studio, led by instructor and director Tara Wall.
+The Academies of Loudoun Television Production and Digital Moviemaking MATA pathway functions as a hands-on classroom and fully operational studio, led by instructor and director Tara Wall.
 Junior and senior high school students work in teams to produce start to finish films, television episodes and live cinema productions while gaining real-world experience; learning hands-on television and film techniques; honing studio and field production skills; and exploring media industry opportunities.

 Grades 11-12 Credits: 6

-This is a rigorous program designed to help students determine what avenue of media production they might want to pursue as they complete over 200 competencies, complete a full feature film and television series, develop a digital portfolio and perform essential skills to work in the demanding media production industry.
-This program works well for students with a strong work ethic, exhibiting a primary interest in the planning and production side of television and film, who plan to attend college and/or intend to begin careers immediately after high school.
+This is a rigorous program designed to help students determine what avenue of media production they might want to pursue as they cover over 200 competencies, complete a short film and television series episode, develop a digital portfolio and perform essential skills to work in the demanding industry of media production.
+This program works well for students with a strong work ethic, who work well under pressure, exhibit a primary interest in the planning and production side of television and film, and who plan to attend college and/or intend to begin careers immediately after high school.
 Entry-level jobs, as well as paid and unpaid college internships exist in this field for motivated individuals with strong high school/college academic skills and technical expertise.

 Tara Wall leads Television Production and Digital Moviemaking at the Academies of Loudoun.
 She's been an instructor of the Monroe Advanced Technical Academy (MATA) pathway since 2017, where she directs and executive produces student films and television programming designed to support instructional goals.